 Conclusion

 In summary, vehicle subscriptions do not reduce overall automotive sales volumes, but rather change the profile of vehicle purchasers.
+Many car subscription programs now include a wide range of different vehicles and comprehensive services, giving consumers access to a variety of models and bundled benefits.
 While consumers no longer buy cars directly in a subscription model, purchases are still made in aggregate by leasing firms, rental car companies, and dealers to supply their subscription fleets.
 Total vehicle sales remain constant even as the purchasing entities shift further up the automotive value chain.

 Rather than reducing sales, vehicle subscriptions create the impetus for automakers and dealers to rethink how they capture value.
+Unlike traditional car buying or leasing, subscription models often eliminate the need for a down payment and include insurance costs in the monthly fee, providing greater financial flexibility for consumers.
+Subscriptions also offer more flexibility, allowing users to switch between different vehicles—including electric vehicles and popular options like the Tesla Model—according to their needs and preferences.
 Those who successfully transition to serving fleet partners and maximize subscriber lifetime value will thrive in the emerging subscription-based automotive economy.